What is a payment gateway?

-If you choose to use a newer full service provider like Stripe then you'll just need a bank account, email address, your account deyails and to answer some questions about your business.
+If you choose to use a newer full service provider like Stripe then you'll just need a bank account, email address, your account details and to answer some questions about your business.

 Which payment gateway should I choose?

-Choosing a payment gateway (or a full service payment provider) can be difficult.
-We have come up with a list of 10 quick questions to help you choose the right payment gateway for you.
+Choosing a payment gateway (or payment service provider) can be difficult, considering the sheer variety of choice in the market.
+We have come up with a list of 10 quick questions to help you ensure you get the right payment gateway for you.

 1. How soon do you need to start accepting payments?